asen/smg/docs/index.md

 - influxdb - plugin to forward all data writes to an influxdb end-point (in batches) in format compatible with the Prometheus influxdb adapter.

+- cc - (CommonCommands) implements various commands including parsers+getters for CSV output, SNMP (snmpget) output, string transformers as more efficient replacements for using bash/cut/awk etc as external commands.

 <a name="concepts-monitoring" />